-1 September 2013 brings with it not only the beginning of spring but also the official opening of entries for the 2014 Comrades Marathon.
-The entry period will close on 30 November 2013 or as soon as the entry cap of 18000 has been reached.
-Prospective entrants are encouraged to get their entries in early so as to not be left disappointed.
+1 September 2014 is the opening date for entries into the 2015 Comrades Marathon.
+The entry period will close on 30 November 2014 or as soon as the special entry cap of 23,000 has been reached.
+Prospective entrants are encouraged to get their entries in early so as to avoid disappointment.

-The CMA has once again catered generously for its South African runners who will be eligible for the ‘early bird’ entry fee of R320 if their entry is received before 30 September 2013.
-The regular entry fee of R350 will kick in on 1 October 2013 until the entry process is closed.
-Runners from the rest of Africa will be charged an entry fee of R550 and the cost to international athletes is R1800.
+South African runners will be eligible for the ‘early bird’ entry fee of R350 if their entry is received before 30 September 2014.
+The regular South African entry fee of R380 will kick in on 1 October 2014 until the entry process is closed.

 Runners may enter as follows:

-Please note that no entries will be taken at Mr Price stores from now on.
 Entry forms will be available at local running clubs, provincial sporting federations and the CMA; as well as selected qualifying races which the Comrades Team will be attending from September to November.
-Alternatively, prospective participants may hand deliver or post their completed entry forms and proof of payment to the CMA offices in Pietermaritzburg – P.O.Box 100621, Scottsville, 3209.